 My personal thoughts: This is a no brainer if you have a spare room.
 It turns your possibly mortgaged home into a true asset.

-How to get involved: Use existing space and explore platforms such as Airbnb or Gumtree.
+How to get involved: Use existing space and explore platforms such as Airbnb.

 3. Basic Boring Businesses